Equine gastric ulcer syndrome: Treatment and prevention

 Antacids have a short duration of effectiveness, and therefore are not very practical for use in horses because the damaging acid is produced constantly rather than just at meals.
-Such medications would require prohibitively frequent dosing to treat ulcers in the horse if used independently of other drugs.
+Such medications would require prohibitively frequent and excessive dosing to treat ulcers in the horse if used independently of other drugs.

 Sucralfate is often used as an adjunctive therapy.
 At a pH <4, it becomes thick in consistency and it binds to gastric ulcerations preferably over squamous epithelial cells.
 It is not recommended as the sole treatment of EGUS because it has not been shown to have great efficacy in treating ulcers of the squamous region, and has not been studied in cases of glandular ulcers.
 If it is used, it should not be given around the time of an H2 antagonist, because sucralfate binds best at a lower pH.

 Dietary management is critical: increasing roughage provides a physical barrier to help protect the stomach as well as encourages salivation.
 Horses prone to gastric ulcers should have access to hay or grass as much as possible, ideally constantly, and meal feeding should be kept to a minimum.
 Specifically, feeding alfalfa hay has also been shown to decrease the severity of ulcers.
 Grain should be reduced to a level below 0.5 kg grain/220 kg body weight, and ideally as much as possible.
 Corn oil may be beneficial, especially for horses taking NSAIDs, as it contains 40% linoleic aid, a substance that is thought to increase prostaglandin E2 (one of the protective prostaglandins) and decrease acid production.
 Additional turnout and a reduction in training or traveling can also have positive effects.
 Stalled horses should be kept in as stress-free of an environment as possible, with access to hay and the ability to see other horses.
 NSAID use should be kept to a minimum, and use of COX-2 selective NSAIDs such as firocoxib may be preferable over other commonly used NSAIDs.